 But it’s a challenge that we intend to take up today.
-When you’re done reading this article, you’ll understand what Secure Sockets Layer and a Virtual Private Network are.
+When you’re done reading this article, you’ll understand what a Secure Sockets Layer and a Virtual Private Network are.
 You’ll have a sense of when one comes into play instead of the other.
 You’ll have a better understanding of online encryption.
-Mostly, you’ll be able to make the best possible decision when it comes to choosing ssl vs vpn in a given scenario.
+Mostly, you’ll be able to make the best possible decision when it comes to choosing SSL vs VPN in a given scenario.

 What is SSL?